Highlights

 Where to Watch Self Portrait: Birth in 47 KM

-Fancy watching 'Self Portrait: Birth in 47 KM' on your TV or mobile device at home?
-Searching for a streaming service to buy, rent, download, or watch the Zhang Mengqi-directed movie via subscription can be tricky, so we here at Moviefone want to do the work for you.
+Can’t wait to see 'Self Portrait: Birth in 47 KM' on your favorite screen?
+Searching for a streaming service to buy, rent, download, or watch the Zhang Mengqi-directed movie via subscription can be a challenge, so we here at Moviefone want to do the heavy lifting.

-Below, you'll find a number of top-tier streaming and cable services - including rental, purchase, and subscription choices - along with the availability of 'Self Portrait: Birth in 47 KM' on each platform when they are available.
-Now, before we get into the nitty-gritty of how you can watch 'Self Portrait: Birth in 47 KM' right now, here are some details about the Caochangdi Workstation documentary flick.
+Read on for a listing of streaming and cable services - including rental, purchase, and subscription options - along with the availability of 'Self Portrait: Birth in 47 KM' on each platform when they are available.
+Now, before we get into the various whats and wheres of how you can watch 'Self Portrait: Birth in 47 KM' right now, here are some specifics about the Caochangdi Workstation documentary flick.

-Curious to know what the movie's about?
+Want the short version of the plot?
 Here's the plot: "Between 1959 and 1961, more than 35 million people starved to death because of Mao’s Great Leap Forward policies.
 To avoid censorship in China, this painful period is now euphemistically referred to as the “Three Years of Natural Disasters.”
 This courageous oral history, directed by Zhang Mengqi, tells the story from the point of view of her grandfather’s village, to which she returns every winter to interview survivors.
 Central is moving voice-overs from a grandmother who details harrowing pregnancies and lonely births during the Great Famine and her granddaughter, a migrant worker.
 In this agricultural village, the landscape is stark yet beautiful with plenty of room for contemplation.
 When a hand appears in front of the camera, Zhang transitions into a delightfully playful territory, incorporating a uniquely participatory experience that extends beyond the screen." .